-Is anything more time honoured, more sacred and more likely to spark office debate than Christmas traditions?
+Is anything more time-honored, more sacred and more likely to spark office debate than Christmas traditions?
 If there is we haven’t found it.
-We asked you your Christmas traditions, now here are ours to compare!
+We asked about your Christmas traditions, now here is ours to compare!

 In our office…